 Newer computers generally use less power; have better processing and often a lower footprint.

-Performance is not staggering, but supports bandwidths of up to 1 MHz (sometimes more), the graphics quality and responsiveness is good.
+Performance is not staggering, but supports bandwidths of up to 1 MHz (sometimes more), the graphics quality and responsiveness is good but not great.

 Don't expect to run the console and other demanding programs at the same time.